 NOTE - Effective November 3, 2023, organizations are required to use the October 2022 Revision of form EOIR-31A.
-OLAP will return any applications submitted using prior versions of the forms.
+The DOJ R & A Program will return applications submitted using prior versions.

 \Box The applicant is using the October 2022 version of form-EOIR31A (this can be verified by looking at the bottom right corner of the form.)
 As of the date of this check list, this is the link for the current form.